 Tom explains how Iowa helped him launch his Foreign Service career and where his career is taking him next.

 What project at Tippie inspired you most?

 I was a research assistant for all four years at Iowa.
 On one of the first projects, my professor and I researched the effect of HIV/AIDS on labor markets.
-At the time, there was a huge crisis developing in Sub-Saharan Africa with HIV/AIDS.
-People there were dying really early and at such an alarming rate, but no one had really looked at the implications for what would happen to the labor market.
+At the time, there was a huge crisis developing in sub-Saharan Africa with HIV/AIDS.
+People there were dying really early and at such an alarming rate, but no one had really looked at the implications for the labor market.

 We wrote a paper together, and I presented it at a conference through the honors program and at the Iowa Statehouse in Des Moines.

 How did you get interested in foreign affairs?

 I traveled overseas for the first time as a student at Iowa.
 My group was supplying English teachers for a summer camp in Ukraine.
 It was tough in a lot of ways, but my trip advisor told me that I handle tough situations really well.
 He told me to look at this international thing a little more.
 That got me interested.

 After that first experience, I started looking at other international opportunities.
 I didn't know much about careers, jobs, or internships overseas.
 That's when I learned about the State Department for the first time.
 Several staff and faculty advisors said that if I wanted to be a diplomat, I should take the test.
 I started by taking the Foreign Service Officer Test during my sophomore year at Iowa.